Levi Johnston

-Levi Keith Johnston (born May 3, 1990) is an American model and actor, best known as the twice-former fiancé of Bristol Palin and father of their son Tripp.
+Levi Keith Johnston (born May 3, 1990) is best known as the twice-former fiancé of Bristol Palin and father of their son Tripp.
 He first received media attention in August 2008 when U.S. vice presidential candidate Sarah Palin announced that her daughter Bristol was five months pregnant by Johnston and that the two were engaged.
 The couple ultimately ended their relationship, and Johnston and the Palin family engaged in several public feuds.

 After working in the Alaskan oil fields, Johnston pursued a career in the entertainment industry, aspiring to be a model and an actor.
 He has written a book based on his experiences with the Palins, titled Deer in the Headlights.

 Early life and education

-Johnston was born in Wasilla, Alaska, the first born child of Sherry (née Sampson) and Keith Johnston.
+Johnston was born in Wasilla, Alaska, the first-born child of Sherry (née Sampson) and Keith Johnston.
 Levi has one sibling, Mercede "Sadie" Johnston.
 Levi attended Wasilla High School, where he played on the hockey team, but did not graduate.
 He worked full-time on the Alaska North Slope oil fields as an apprentice electrician, quitting in January 2009.

 Relationship with Bristol Palin

 According to Johnston, he and Bristol Palin began dating during their freshman year of high school.
 After losing a promise ring on a caribou hunt, Johnston had Bristol's name tattooed on his finger.

-Following the announcement that she would be Senator John McCain's running mate in the November, 2008 U.S. presidential election, Sarah Palin announced that her daughter Bristol was pregnant by Johnston, and that the two would be married.
+Following the announcement that she would be Senator John McCain's running mate in the November 2008 U.S. presidential election, Sarah Palin announced that her daughter Bristol was pregnant by Johnston, and that the two would be married.
 Johnston denied claims that he was being pressured into a shotgun wedding, stating, "We were planning on getting married a long time ago with or without the kid.
 That was the plan from the start."
 The couple's son, Tripp Easton Mitchell Johnston, was born in December 2008, but the two broke off their engagement in March 2009.
 In May 2009, Johnston said that their relationship was improving and that they were determined to jointly raise Tripp.
 Later, Bristol began a child custody case against Johnston, seeking sole custody and child support.

 In July 2010, Bristol Palin and Johnston announced that they had reunited and were engaged for the second time; less than three weeks later, they ended their second engagement.

 Media attention

 During the 2008 U.S. presidential election

 Johnston attended the 2008 Republican National Convention with the Palin family.
 While Sarah Palin was delivering her prime-time nomination acceptance speech, the cameras frequently cut away to Johnston and Bristol.
 Johnston shook hands onstage with Sarah Palin's running mate, Republican presidential candidate, Senator John McCain, and was treated as a member of Palin's family.
-Fox News commentator Dick Morris remarked that McCain's decision to welcome Johnston to the stage was a good move because it would help McCain show "a nonjudgmental", tolerant attitude, while still sending the message that unwed teens who become pregnant should marry.